ialexander28/ledger_api/readme.md

 # Ledger Description

-This is a rest api that can easily be used with cURL or postman.
+This is a REST API that can easily be used with cURL or postman.

 # Instructions